-Recognition We are all human beings created by God, and equal in the eyes

-Respect Other people may disagree with us and have a right to do so.

-Listening Listen and hear the other person's point of view.
+- Recognition We are all human beings created by God, and equal in the eyes of God.
+Therefore we must not intimidate those who are different from ourselves - Respect Other people may disagree with us and have a right to do so. - Listening Listen and hear the other person's point of view.